You are here

 An interactive programme of the events of the festival with the areas of the site highlighted where different activities took place.

 This weblink provides lots of very good photos of how Olympia looks today.
 The photos cannot be downloaded or copied.
-The photos of the starting line and the water channels are very useful.
+The photos of the starting line and the water channels are particularly useful.

 This excellent weblink provides accessible information for teachers about Greek athletics, images and resources, weblinks and ideas for teaching activities.

-When you have taught the children about the various events in your usual way, you could test their knowledge using the Athletic events pot painting.
-Ask them to identify the different events they can see noting the presence of the aulos players to accompany the athletes, and of the trainers and judges to make sure everything is done fairly.
+When the children are familiar with the various events, you could test their knowledge using the Athletic events pot painting.
+Ask them to identify the different events they can see, noting the presence of the aulos players to accompany the athletes, and of the trainers and judges who make sure everything is done fairly.